 If the response is "partially" or "no", describe the College's plan to fully implement this measure.
-Outline the steps (i.e., drafting poli reviewing/revising existing policies or procedures, etc.) the College will be taking, expected timelines and any barriers to implement · • - ii. attended an orientation The College fulfills this requirement: Yes training about the mandate of the Committee and Duration of each Statutory Committee orientation training. expectations pertaining to a member's role and • Please briefly describe the format of each orientation training (e.g., in-person, online, with facilitator, testing knowledge at the - responsibilities. • Please insert a link and indicate the page number if training topics are public OR list orientation training topics for Statutory Col mmittee.
-Duration of orientation training: Interested candidates for College Committee appointments are required to complete the College's int Module approximately 45 minutes - 1 hour in duration.
-The module provides the essential information about the College, our mandate each Committee member. e and the roles and responsibilities of In addition, the Quality Assurance, Client Relations and Registration Committees each met independently for a 1⁄2 day orientation in facilitated by the Committee Chair and respective Director.
-2024.
+Outline the steps (i.e., drafting policies or procedures, etc.) the College will be taking, expected timelines and any barriers to implement ii. attended an orientati Yes training about the manda of the Committee a 1 expectations pertaining to member's role a • Please briefly describe the format of each orientation training (e.g., in-person, online, with facilitator, testing knowledge at the end). responsibilities.
+Please insert a link and indicate the page number if training topics are public OR list orientation training topics for Statutory Co ommittee.
+Duration of orientation training: Interested candidates for College Committee appointments are required to complete the College's in Module approximately 45 minutes - 1 hour in duration.
+The module provides the essential information about the College, our manda each Committee member.
+In addition, the Quality Assurance, Client Relations and Registration Committees each met independently for a 1⁄2 day orientation in facilitated by the Committee Chair and respective Director. າ 2024.
 These were done virtually and The Inquiries, Complaints and Reports Committee (ICRC) Handbook and Resource Manual is distributed to all new members at the orientation training is a one-hour session, followed by observation of an ICRC meeting, and discussion of the process observed.
-New dedicated debriefing session a week or two after the observation.
-Discipline Committee orientation is a 1⁄2 day session conducted by counsel.
-In addition, Committee members attend the full-day Health Professions Regulators of Ontario (HPRO) Discipline Training set v ICRC members will also have a v the College's independent legal The topics for orientation to the Quality Assurance and the Client Relations Committee were the same as those from 2023, which in Policies and Procedures relevant to Committee work; Code of Conduct, Responsibilities related to Conflict of Interest, Confidentiality Mission, Vision, and Strategies; Right Touch Regulation; Current Projects and Priorities of the Committee.
-The Client Relations Comme eligibility for the Funding for Therapy and Counselling Program for those alleging sexual abuse while receiving services from, or und ty; Objects and Duties of the College; mittee training also addresses If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
+Ne dedicated debriefing session a week or two after the observation.
+Discipline Committee orientation is a 1⁄2 day session conducted be counsel.
+In addition, Committee members attend the full-day Health Professions Regulators of Ontario (HPRO) Discipline Training sessions. w ICRC members will also have a by the College's independent legal The topics for orientation to the Quality Assurance and the Client Relations Committee were the same as those from 2023, which is Policies and Procedures relevant to Committee work; Code of Conduct, Responsibilities related to Conflict of Interest, Confidential Mission, Vision, and Strategies; Right Touch Regulation; Current Projects and Priorities of the Committee.
+The Client Relations Committee eligibility for the Funding for Therapy and Counselling Program for those alleging sexual abuse while receiving services from, or un ity; Objects and Duties of the College; nmittee training also addresses If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
 Choose an item.